 Along with the immediate credibility her hoops career provides, Wyckoff possesses an amiable personality that has made her an immediate hit on the recruiting trail.
 Her efforts led the Seminoles to sign one of the nation's top incoming recruiting classes in 2013.
 Led by four-star McDonald’s All-America center Kai James as well as Ivey Slaughter, Brittany Brown and Gabby Bevillard, the Noles' 2013 signing class featured three Top 100 players and ranked as the nation's No. 7 class by All-Star Girls Report and No. 11 by ESPNW HoopGurlz.

 Wyckoff's recruiting abilities shone through once again with the 2014 class, signing highly-touted prospects Shakayla Thomas, Chania Ray and Ama Degbeon.
-The addition of the No. 1 junior college center in the nation, Adut Bulgak, once again provided the `Noles with an abundance of talent as she garnered All-America honors as a junior at FSU in 2014-15.
+The addition of the No. 1 junior college center in the nation, Adut Bulgak, once again provided the Noles with an abundance of talent as she garnered All-America honors as a junior and senior at FSU.

 Wyckoff also serves as the Seminoles' program's liaison with the FSU academic support staff in addition to her on-court duties.

 In her first year back at FSU, Wyckoff, a star versatile forward during her career, helped tutor all-conference forwards Cierra Bravard and Howard.
 Bravard later signed a professional contract with the WNBA's San Antonio SilverStars and played the 2013 WNBA season with the Seattle Storm.
 Howard led the ACC in double-doubles in 2012, then set a single-season school record with 15 double-doubles as a senior.

 A native of West Chester, Ohio, the talented post/wing was one of the top high school players in the country before signing a National Letter of Intent with FSU in 1997 in what was Semrau's first season in Tallahassee.